-We consider a 3x zoomed detail of one of the graphs analyzed before and we then apply the MCM and AMSS evolutions at normalized scale 1.
+In Figure 32 we consider a $3 \times$ zoomed detail of one of the graphs analyzed before and we then apply the MCM and AMSS evolutions at normalized scale 1.
 Pixelization is eliminated and a visual improvement can be recognized, since the transition between colored parts and white background becomes smooth.
 The main drawback lies instead in the attenuation of shades, which makes the colors seem dull.